nicsuzor/wikijuris/ausip/patent-overview.markdown

 ==== Statute of Monopolies ====

 After public outcry, James I of England was forced to revoke all existing monopolies and declare that they were only to be used for "projects of new invention".
 This was incorporated into the Statute of Monopolies in which Parliament restricted the Crown's power explicitly so that the King could only issue letters patent to the inventors or introducers of original inventions for a fixed number of years.
-According to  s6 of the //Statute of Monopolies//,  all existing monopolies and dispensations were voided with the exception of:
+According to  s6 of the _Statute of Monopolies_,  all existing monopolies and dispensations were voided with the exception of:
 > ...the sole working or making of any manner of new manufactures within this realm to the true and first inventor and inventors of such manufactures which others at the time of making such letters patent and grants shall not use...

 The Statute of Monopolies voided monopolies on the principle that monopolies are generally anti-competitive.
 The main exception to this principle is that sometimes monopolies are required in order to encourage new inventions or products.
 So while the Statute of Monopolies declared that all monopolies were void, it specifically excluded any patent or grant of privilege that was limited in duration (14 yrs here, the duration of two period of apprenticeship) that covered any new manner of manufacture (new product/process), was territorially limited, and granted directly to inventor (not importers).
 The Statute imposed further restrictions that the patent granted could not be contrary to law (particularly competition law), raise existing price of commodities, harm trade in general products, or be 'generally inconvenient'.